[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 (because otherwise you will rev the engine while in the menu)

-• (!) the problem: clutch is the THIRD pedal, and since we are limited only to TWO analogue axis, clutch will be inevitably bound to the digital, binary key input (value of 0 OR 1), therefore we can only clutch kick just to shift a gear, which is pretty harmful to the transmission and the engine. however, if we’re drifting, there are such other techniques much easier on your car, for example, weight transfering and the use of the handbrake. anyway, such rapid clutch depressions can be mitigated by the built-in filtering logic which smoothes such binary key presses in beamNG (by default these are A and D for keyboard users) that i will talk about later, though it wont be enough. anyway, all of this is not a problem if we are driving a DCT/auto or if we are clutch kicking in a professional racing automobile in a videogame, however…
+• (!) the problem: clutch is the THIRD pedal, and since we are limited only to TWO analogue axes, clutch will be inevitably bound to the digital, binary key input (value of 0 OR 1), therefore we can only clutch kick just to shift a gear, which is pretty harmful to the transmission and the engine. however, if we’re drifting, there are such other techniques much easier on your car, for example, weight transfering and the use of the handbrake. anyway, such rapid clutch depressions can be mitigated by the built-in filtering logic which smoothes such binary key presses in beamNG (by default these are A and D for keyboard users) that i will talk about later, although that wont be enough. anyway, all of this is not a problem if we are driving a seq/DCT/auto or if we are clutch kicking in a professional racing automobile in a videogame, however…

 – (if that bothers you, skip to the second part of the tutorial that includes the keyboard in the setup. it’s much more casual.)